Poems: My Own

 On the Poetry Links page are

-resources on Old Norse texts.
-For online dictionaries, read on below.
+vast resources on Old Norse texts and online dictionaries.

-I´m planning to have a tattoo, do you
+I´m absolutely planning to have a tattoo with a nordic text, do you

 have any suggestions?